Andrea Mancini

-Andrea Mancini (born 13 August 1992) is an Italian former professional footballer who played as a midfielder, who currently as the sporting director of club Sampdoria.
+Andrea Mancini (born 13 August 1992) is an Italian former professional footballer who played as a midfielder, who currently as the sporting director of club Cesena.

 Playing career

 Internazionale Primavera

 Mancini started his career at Inter Milan where his father was the first team coach.
 He started as a member of the Giovanissimi Regionali team in the 2005–06 season, and had moved up to the Allievi Regionali team for the 2007–08 season.
 The next season (2008–09), he left Inter for a loan spell with the Monza youth team, along with a number of other young Inter players that included his elder brother, Filippo.
 He was released from Inter as a free agent in June 2009.